azaberrypi/Android_PDR/README.md

 You can obtain data from the linear acceleration sensor and gyroscope of an Android smartphone to perform Pedestrian Dead Reckoning (PDR) without GPS.

-I developed it to contribute my article to a book for the techbookfest (技術書典17).
+I developed it to contribute my article to a book for the Tech Book Fest 17 (技術書典17).

 <p align="center">
   <img src="result.png" alt="Sample image of PDR result" width="500">